govindrai/phase-0-handbook/overview.md

 * [Submitting](submitting-challenges.md) all the challenges and reflections as specified in the Curriculum at the end of the week

-* Four [solo challenges](https://github.com/Devbootcamp/phase-0-handbook/blob/master/solo-challenges.md) that will be used for code reviews
+* All [solo challenges](https://github.com/Devbootcamp/phase-0-handbook/blob/master/solo-challenges.md) (Four of these will be used for code reviews).

 * You will be expected to put in at least 15-25 hours of work per week (depending on previous experience)

 ### Repeating in Phase 0

-If you are having a hard time keeping up with the material or grasping the concepts, repeating a unit is a tool you can use to catch up.
+If you are having a hard time keeping up with the material or grasping the concepts, repeating a unit (Unit 1: Weeks 1-3, Unit 2: Weeks 4-6, Unit 3: Weeks 7-9) is a tool you can use to catch up.
 When you repeat, you will get a second chance with the challenges you did not feel comfortable with or ones you struggled to complete.

 Here are a few things to note if you are considering repeating a Unit of Phase 0:
 * There is a $250 change fee because your spot in your original cohort will go unfilled.